xerolinux/XeroHub/content/posts/pacman-update/index.md

 ### Wrapping up

 **Pacman** doesn't get updated very often and when it does, there will always be some manual intervention of sorts.
-Also since **AUR Helpers** kinda rely on it, it's always a great idea to install `-git` version of those IMO.
+Also since **AUR Helpers** kinda rely on it, if you can't wait for maintainers to update *stable* version, install `-git` one, not always the best recourse as those can break at any moment.

 Also if you are using any **GUI Packages Managers** you will also need to either recompile them or wait for them to get updated.
 It's the nature of Rolling release Distros.